ubernostrum/django-registration/docs/faq.rst

     supported Python 3.2 at initial release, Python 3.2 is now at its end-of-life and ``django-registration`` no longer supports it.

+    It is expected that ``django-registration`` |version| will also work with Django 1.10 and Python 3.6 once they are released.

 **I found a bug or want to make an improvement!**

     The canonical development repository for ``django-registration``